GuilhE/Expressus/README.md

 `./gradlew :androidApp:installDebug`

-**note:** to run iosApp you must open Android Studio, choose iosApp in run configurations, and then run it.
+To run iosApp open `iosApp/iosApp.xcworkspace` in Xcode and run standard configuration or use [KMM plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform-mobile) for Android Studio and choose iosApp in run configurations.

 #### Desktop